 Silence may be golden, but here in Oakland, we like a little more bass in our evenings.
-Oaklands music scene kicks it up with a large population of musicians -- no, not just MC Hammer -- that have a variety of venues to play at, from stages that are merely a section of the bar floor to those places where the band is on a pedestal and the velvet curtains part.
+Oakland's music scene kicks it up with a large population of musicians; Kehlani, Mistah F.A.B., Too $hort, -- that have a variety of venues to play at, from stages that are merely a section of the bar floor to those places where the band is on a pedestal and the velvet curtains part.

 Headlining bands get full attention at the Oakland Fox Theater, performing against its Middle Eastern-influenced backdrop.
 Originally opened in 1928, the theater has hosted numerous concerts by artists such as Alice in Chains, Atoms for Peace, Black Star, Widespread Panic, The Decemberists, and Green Day since re-opening in 2009 as a live concert venue, after a $91 million renovation.